Preparing for your Security Clearance Interview - A Comprehensive Guide

 Immediate Next Steps

-• Update your sponsoring organization that the interview has taken place, but avoid sharing specific details.
+• Update your sponsoring organisation that the interview has taken place

 During the Waiting Period

-• Continue to make responsible choices: Your behavior during this period remains relevant to your clearance.
+• Continue to make responsible choices: Your behaviour during this period remains relevant

-• Avoid discussing your clearance status on social media or with unauthorized individuals.
+• Avoid discussing your clearance status on social media or with unauthorised individuals

 Interim Clearances